Last Updated on December 17, 2021

 HDDs are great because they are affordable, meaning you can get large storage capacities for a good price.
-The problem is that they tend to be generally slow.
+The problem is that they tend to be generally slow when compared with SSDs.

 This can be partly solved by getting a faster HDD.

-The RPMs (Revolutions Per Minute) of an HDD determine the drive’s speed.
-A 7200 RPM drive is recommended for video editing at the very least if you want great performance.
+The RPMs (Revolutions Per Minute) of an HDD generally determine the drive’s speed (among other factors) A 7200 RPM drive is recommended for video editing at the very least if you want great performance.